jnozzi/cocoadev.com/SiteContent/General/NSTextViewSetHidden.markdown

 If I see somebody doing something potentially stupid, I will inform them of it.
 This goes for an obvious memory leak, a bit of code that won't work with non-English scripts, or a dumb bit of GUI design.

 ----
-I can't see where [[HandlingAccentedCharacters]] has anything to do with a hidden text view.
+I can't see where General/HandlingAccentedCharacters has anything to do with a hidden text view.

 ----
-See the discussion at the end about using the [[FieldEditor]] to capture the incoming text but hiding it so it doesn't interfere with your control.
-The [[FieldEditor]] is an [[NSTextView]].
+See the discussion at the end about using the General/FieldEditor to capture the incoming text but hiding it so it doesn't interfere with your control.
+The General/FieldEditor is an General/NSTextView.

 ----